caerphoto/bounty_tracker/README.md

 There is a reference in `config.php` and `setup_npc_data.php` to a file called `private.php`.
 This file is not included in source control, as it contains the username, password and connection details to your database.
-It is required for the app to work, and looks like this:
+It is required for the app to work, however, and looks like this:

     <?php
     $db_user = "your_db_username";